Education guide - Writing PBS and RPBS prescriptions

-Nurse practitioners, midwives, optometrists and dentists need to tick the ‘Prescriber type indicator’ check box that is located on the bottom left-hand side of the prescription form.
+If you’re a nurse practitioner, midwife, optometrist or dentist you need to tick the ‘Prescriber type indicator’ check box.
+You can find this on the bottom left-hand side of the prescription form.

-We no longer use different coloured forms for nurse practitioners or optometrists.
+We don’t use different coloured forms for nurse practitioners or optometrists.

 Our details are printed on the back of the prescription form instead of the prescriber or practice details.